-In Salesforce1, we see two views, which we can toggle by swiping left and right.
+In the Salesforce app, we see two views, which we can toggle by swiping left and right.
 There's a third view, but we won't see that until we enable feed tracking in Collaborating with Chatter on page 205-so stay tuned!